jlan84/sql-assignment/individual.md

 Subqueries
 ================================
-In a [subquery](http://www.postgresql.org/docs/8.1/static/functions-subquery.html), you have a select statement imbedded in another select statement.
+In a [subquery](http://www.postgresql.org/docs/8.1/static/functions-subquery.html), you have a select statement embedded in another select statement.

 1. Write a query to get meals that are above the average meal price.